-Los Angeles Times publisher Ross Levinsohn under fire after NPR report
+More than 180 Los Angeles Times staffers sign letter calling for publisher's ouster

 The CEO and publisher of the Los Angeles Times is under investigation by the paper's parent company, Tronc, following an NPR report about "questionable behavior."

-And the Times newsroom appears to be in a state of revolt.
+Two sources in the Times newsroom say the letter will formally be sent to the board on Friday.

-Ross Levinsohn was put in charge of the paper just five months ago.
-He was previously a senior executive at Yahoo and Fox Interactive Media.
+The letter is the latest sign that the newsroom is in a state of revolt against Tronc.
+A union organizing effort is also underway.

-NPR's David Folkenflik reported on Thursday afternoon that Levinsohn "has been a defendant in two sexual harassment lawsuits and that his conduct in work settings over the past two decades has been called into question repeatedly by female colleagues."
+This latest controversy erupted after NPR's David Folkenflik reported on Thursday afternoon that Levinsohn "has been a defendant in two sexual harassment lawsuits and that his conduct in work settings over the past two decades has been called into question repeatedly by female colleagues."

 CNN has confirmed through court records that those two lawsuits were, in fact, filed.